BrightPool/ai-agents-udemy-course/dspy/PORTING_LANGGRAPH_TO_DSPY.md

 - Implement `is_relevant_query` and the `_classify_query_to_category` heuristic.
 - Create a `dspy.Signature` whose docstring mirrors the LangGraph system prompt.
 - Build a `dspy.ReAct` agent with `tools=[...]` and `max_iters`.
-- Maintain `dspy.History`; append user/assistant messages and sanitize before calls.
+- Maintain `dspy.History`; append user/assistant messages and pass it directly to calls.
 - Provide a `run_support_agent` wrapper with a JSON-like return for easy testing.
 - Test the same sample inputs used in `run_graph.py`.